cfkubo/panda-python-web-app/README.md

 > Data loaders are equipped to read the json payload from RabbitMQ queue and save the data to PostgresDB or OracleDB

 ## Running the project on Tanzu Plaform For Cloud Foundry(TPCF)
+> Currently the python buildpack does not support some of libraries used in the project.
+However we can build a docker image and run this application to demo a COTS application on TPCF

-> Build a docker image using the Dockerfile-feature-TPCF cf push panda-company-tpcf <docker image>
+1. Build a docker image using the Dockerfile-feature-TPCF
+2. cf push panda-company-tpcf <docker image>
-cf bind-service postgresdb panda-company-tpcf cf bind-service rabbitmq panda-company-tpcf
+3. cf bind-service postgresdb panda-company-tpcf
+4. cf bind-service rabbitmq panda-company-tpcf